CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You delete it
+You create a new repository that shares code and visibility settings with the original repository

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy the repository from GitHub.com to your local machine

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you request the Original repository to grab your changes

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see all commits in the repo history

 ## Question 13